DPlugins-Archive/collaboration-docs/docs/guide/getting-started.md

 2. Click the **Upload Plugin** button at the top of the screen.
 3. Select the zip file from your local filesystem.
 4. Click the **Install Now** button.
-5. When installation is complete, you’ll see “Plugin installed successfully.”
+5. When the installation is complete, you’ll see “Plugin installed successfully.”
 Click the **Activate Plugin** button at the bottom of the page.

 Please read the [official documentation](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin) for plugin installation instructions.

 ### Initial Configuration

-Collaboration uses the [Pusher.com](https://pusher.com/channels) service on its core, allowing it achiving realtime experience in economic and easy to setup.
+The Collaboration plugin uses the [Pusher.com](https://pusher.com/channels) service on its core, allowing it to achieve real-time experience in economic and easy to setup.

 <iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/eDi0MQXQDIg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To allow you to using the realtime feature, you need an Pusher.com App Keys.
+To allow you to use the real-time feature, you need a Pusher.com App Keys.

 ::: tip
-You can reuse the Pusher.com App Keys on multiple WordPress installation.
+You can reuse the Pusher.com App Keys on multiple WordPress installations.
 :::

 1. Sign in to [Pusher.com](https://dashboard.pusher.com/accounts/sign_in)